viniciusmorgado/PictureGallery/README.md

 # PictureGallery
-PictureGallery with WPF and C#
+PictureGallery with WPF and .NET Core C# using MVC Pattern